ccstan99/ccstan99.github.io/index.md

 background: '/img/bg-index.jpg'
 ---

 I've been immersed in the exciting developments in Artificial Intelligence (AI), particularly Natural Language Processing (NLP).
 After years of homeschooling my kids, instilling a lifelong love of learning, it's finally my turn!
-Before all that, I originally studied [Linguistics & Computer Science at UCLA](https://linguistics.ucla.edu/), got a MS Computer Science in [Human Computer Interaction (HCI) at Stanford](https://hci.stanford.edu/), then did freelance work with interactive programming and design.
+Before all that, I originally studied [Linguistics & Computer Science at UCLA](https://linguistics.ucla.edu/), earned a MS Computer Science in [Human Computer Interaction (HCI) at Stanford](https://hci.stanford.edu/), then did freelance work with interactive programming and design.

 ## Projects